Jordan king pardons jailed protesters

 A friend of the West, the monarch is seen by many Jordanians as a bulwark of stability, balancing the interests of the tribes and the increasingly assertive Palestinian majority.

-Instability in Jordan would come at a dangerous time for the region, when Syria's war risks spilling across borders and after an eight-day conflict between Israel and Hamas that ended with a ceasefire.
+Instability in Jordan would come at a dangerous time for the region, when Syria's war risks spilling across borders and Israel is bombing Palestinians in Islamist-run Gaza.

 The king told the gathering he would ensure that there would no more arrests of people based on their political views and criticised the beatings of some protesters, officials present at the meeting said.